 To know more about Chikki: http://strayingaround.blogspot.com/2006/06/chikki-at-lonavala_21.html

 Trek the Sahyadris.
-(Note: Never trek alone or you could get robbed).
+(Note: Never trek alone or you could get robbed.
+Make sure you trek along with some group or organization like the below mentioned).
 The mountains on which these hills are located are excellent for trekking and rock climbing etc and there are always regulars who do the weekend trek.
 Some of them meet up through websites like:

 - do training in Yoga in kaivalyadham lonavala.